runngezhang/ustb/examples/UiO_course_IN4015_Ultrasound_Imaging/module_1_intro_to_USTB/README.md

 # Module 1 Introduction to the USTB: Recording and prosessing ultrasound images

-The lab assignments for module 1 consists of using existing USTB examples for part 2 and 3 of the exercise.
+The lab assignments for module 1 consists of using existing USTB examples for part 1 and 2 of the exercise.

-+ Part 2: Get to know the UltraSound ToolBox by running and getting familiar with multiple examples
++ Part 1: Get to know the UltraSound ToolBox by running and getting familiar with multiple examples
 	+ Pure USTB examples.
-Run at least three of these
+Run at least five of these
 		+ examples/uff/CPWC_UFF_Alpinion.m
 		+ examples/uff/CPWC_UFF_Verasonics.m
 		+ examples/uff/FI_UFF_phased_array.m